 What does it take to turn your dream into a reality and get your name into the marketplace?
 What needs to happen to turn your vision into a self-assured corporation?

-In the last half a century, the world has transitioned through many dimensions: from public sector supremacy, liberalization and economic reform, embracing now a new chapter of inclusion and transformational change.
+In the last half a century, the world has transitioned through many dimensions: from public sector supremacy, liberalisation and economic reform, embracing now a new chapter of inclusion and transformation change.
 Where are the millionaires who believe in their vision, create a better reality, and make it big?

-We teamed up with Dr Neslyn Watson Druee and went searching for the blue collar millionaires who are not afraid of getting their hands dirty to get their job done.
+We went searching for the blue collar millionaires who are not afraid of getting their hands dirty to get their job done.
 We had the privilege to talk with Maria Rios, from Texas, US.

 Maria Rios is the President and CEO of Nation Waste, Inc. (NWI), the first female Hispanic-owned waste removal company in United States history and one of the largest minority-owned companies in the state of Texas.
 NWI is a fully-certified, commercial waste disposal company specializing in construction, demolition, commercial/industrial non-hazardous waste removal, portable toilets and recycling services.